gitcoinco/web/docs/THIRD_PARTY_SETUP.md

 Make sure you disable gitcoinbot notifications on your local, unless you are specifically testing that feature

 ```
 # Be VERY CAREFUL when changing this setting.
-You don't want to accidently
+You don't want to accidentally
 # send a bunch of github notifications :)
 ENABLE_NOTIFICATIONS_ON_NETWORK=None
 ```